-The Authority's FY 2022-23 Budget will cover the fiscal year ending May 31, 2023.
+The Authority's FY 2023-24 Budget will cover the fiscal year ending May 31, 2024.
 Based upon historical consumption data and the existing rate structure, projected revenues and unrestricted net position were sufficient to support budgeted expenses (budgetary basis) of \$35.4 million.
-A 2.5% water rate increase was adopted for the FY 2022-23 Budget which will go in effect January 1, 2023.
+No rate increases were adopted as part of the Fiscal Year 2023-24 Budget for the Authority's water and sewer users.